webkey-auth/webkey-auth.github.io/README.md

 * Groups - will allow users to have multiple identities with separate emails and rsa keys
 * On setup, allow the user to a "secure image" so there's a visual way to tell that you're using the right service.
 Mitigates phishing attacks.
 * Validation tests - Create some files that developers integrating with webkey can use to verify that they're verifying auth correctly and handling edge cases.
+* Once `crypto.subtle` becomes more widely available, use those methods instead of the user-space libraries (for speed and probably security)
+* Add helper functions to

 In consideration: